lkiesow/lernfunk3/readme.md

 --------

-The basic idea is to have a single system which aggregates all types of media created and held by other systems and distribute these to the “enduser systems” (portals, etc.) rather than connecting each “creating” system with every single portal directly.
+The basic idea is to have a single system which aggregates all types of media created and held by other systems and distribute these to the “end-user systems” (portals, etc.) rather than connecting each “creating” system with every single portal directly.

-This way it is easy to manage all media, its metadat and the places they should appear from a single system.
+This way it is easy to manage all media, its metadata and the places they should appear from a single system.

 Position of Lernfunk in media management and distribution: